 Commonly, our customers choose family members, friends and neighbours to act as they contacts.
 We would advise that you choose people who live quite close to your home, so that they can get to you as soon as possible should you require their help.

-We also advise that at least two people are chosen as emergency contacts.
+In order to join our service you will need to have one emergency contact on your account.
+We would advise that at least two people are chosen as emergency contacts.
 Your list can be changed or updated at any point, simply give our friendly team a call and they can make these changes for you.

 Your emergency contacts are the people our Care Team will contact first should you press your pendant, so please think carefully when choosing who you would like on your list.